 Trying to please every single customer who walks through your doors is next to impossible.
-There will always be some difficult person to deal with who has lofty expectations that even the largest of corporations can’t fulfill.
-That said, trying to cater to as many customers as possible allows you to cast a wider net to bring in more business.
+There will always be some difficult person to deal with who has expectations that even the largest of corporations can’t fulfill.
+That said, trying to cater to as many customers as possible allows you to bring in more business.

 One way to go about this is not by looking at what customers like, but by analyzing their most sincere complaints.
-Doing so will shine a spotlight directly on the flaws of your business so that you can make meaningful changes to your operations.
+Doing highlight the flaws of your business so that you can make meaningful changes to your operations.
 Add targeted changes to a solid business foundation, and your customer complaints will be few and far between.

 The following is a list of four customer complaints that you might hear specifically regarding scheduling software.
 To thrive, appointment-based businesses will need to navigate them appropriately.

 The world of fintech has been evolving rapidly.
 Along with it has come a variety of new payment options that customers have fallen in love with.
 Consequently, you might hear the occasional customer complaint about limited payment options at your business.